DanielSet91/Crudeman/README.md

 - The app currently only supports basic HTTP methods (GET, POST, PUT, DELETE).
 - Error handling and validation for malformed requests or responses can be improved.
-- UI responsiveness and mobile support are limited as the focus is desktop.
+- UI responsiveness is limited.
-- No synchronization or cloud backup of request history; data is local only.
 - Request body parsing assumes JSON format, which may not cover all API use cases.
 - Some edge cases around header and parameter encoding may need refinement.
+- Currently does not support sending FormData (e.g., for file uploads via multipart/form-data).
+- The app cannot yet properly handle binary or non-JSON responses (e.g., images, files, or streamed content).
+- Designed for single-user use only — there is no support for authentication, user switching, or multi-user data isolation.

 ### Development Environment